Secrets From Real Hiring Managers About Why You Didn't Get The Job

 “In our business, you have to be dedicated to the country and the military,” explains Scott Maddox, site manager at a national defense corporation.
 “Not to mention, you have to be able to pass a background check.
 I had one applicant who slyly mentioned that he does everything in his power to not pay his taxes.
 I couldn’t believe he would say something like that to a company that works with the government.”

-Do your homework -- and that means researching not only the particular company you’re interviewing with, but keeping up on industry norms and trends.
+The takeaway: Do your homework -- and that means researching not only the particular company you’re interviewing with, but keeping up on industry norms and trends.
 Then make sure that your behavior, and the information you offer in the interview, will help your cause, not hurt it.
 And, as a general rule of thumb, it’s almost always better to pay your taxes.
-(If you have questions about how to pay your taxes
+(If you have questions about how to pay your taxes, we can help.)

 3. Being Overly Ambitious